Shane Waldron: Hartford Colonials

 He left the Patriots after the 2009 season and joined the Hartford Colonials of the United Football League as their wide receivers coach in 2010.

 UMass Minutemen

 After spending 2011 at the Buckingham Browne & Nichols School, Waldron moved to the University of Massachusetts and was the recruiting coordinator and tight ends coach from 2012 to 2013 before being promoted to offensive line coach from 2014 to 2015.

-Washington Football Team
+Washington Redskins

-In 2016, Waldron was hired by the Washington Football Team as an offensive quality control coach.
+In 2016, Waldron was hired by the Washington Redskins as an offensive quality control coach.

 Los Angeles Rams

 On February 2, 2017, Waldron was hired to be the tight ends coach for the Los Angeles Rams, under new head coach Sean McVay.